Mikay711/DPP_Deliv4/README.md

 ## How to Use
 1. View the processing and aggregation steps in `Deliv_4.html`.
-2. Access the processed output files in the `finalOutput/` folder:
+2. Access the processed output files in the `finalOutput` folder:
    - `output111`, `output221`, `output122` saved as:
      - **CSV**
      - **RDS**